2023 Is Starting to Look Like Gold’s Best Year Ever

 - Now, liquidity providers must have physical gold!

-Central banks dumping Treasury bonds could curb the Fed’s efforts
+Central banks dumping U.S. debt could curb the Fed’s efforts

 It’s becoming clear to the gold investor that central banks are something to watch.
 We know they’re buying massive, 55-year record quantities of gold for a variety of reasons, some explicit and some that might become more apparent in the near future.
 There appears to be more to the “de-dollarization” effort, however.

-As this Global Macro Monitor analysis points out, central banks have changed their tune on U.S. Treasury bonds over the last two decades.
+As this Global Macro Monitor analysis points out, central banks have changed their tune on U.S. debt over the last two decades.
 Formerly the biggest net buyers of U.S. government-issued debt, today the world’s central banks are the biggest net sellers.

 We saw Japan and China selling $118 billion worth of Treasury bonds in September.
-That’s the largest monthly sell-off of Treasury bonds on record.
+That’s the largest monthly sell-off of U.S. debt on record.
 This highlights an even larger problem for the Federal Reserve (and you thought the unmanageable inflation rate was bad enough…)

-Now, some people will tell you a Treasury bond is a good buy these days, and in a sense, it is.
-Since the bond market has collapse, short-term bonds are yielding a little more than half the rate of inflation – you’re losing money only half as quickly as a year ago.
-The U.S. Treasury is among the highest yielding sovereign bonds in the developed world (second to the South Korean national debt).
+Now, some people will tell you U.S. debt is a good buy these days, and in a sense, it is.
+You’re losing money only half as quickly as a year ago.

-But to say that the Treasury is a safe-haven investment isn’t just incorrect, it’s a fundamental misunderstanding of the term “safe haven.”
-Considering all the global central bank selling, and the out-of-control deficit spending coming out of Washington, Treasury bonds represent a massive risk – and not just to their owners, but to the U.S. as well.
+But to say that U.S. debt is a safe-haven investment isn’t just incorrect, it’s a fundamental misunderstanding of the term “safe haven.”
+Considering all the global central bank selling, and the out-of-control deficit spending coming out of Washington, U.S. debt represents a massive risk – and not just to their owners, but to the U.S. as well.

 How might the Fed deal with this?
-Well, if the global move out of Treasury bonds continues (and it is, even accelerating), the Fed will step in and scoop up those bonds.
+Well, if the global move out of U.S. debt continues (and it is, even accelerating), the Fed will step in and scoop up that debt.
 It’s what they do – and it’s also what we call “currency manipulation” when other nations do it.

 Without a link to gold, the only credibility the U.S. dollar has is an effective anti-inflation policy.
 The dollar has been failing that test abysmally over the last couple years…